The latest blog post from UAR staff is written by our Head of Engagement, Bella Williams, on the day that the Concordat on Openness is launched.

 4. We will report on progress annually and share our experiences

 Many years of brave steps by the sector have taken us from the days of direct action and violent activism by animal rights extremists to the current commitments around openness.
-Over the past ten years we have seen time and again that proactive communications on the use of animals in research have built public confidence, taken ground away from the extremists, and allowed people to understand that research on animals is both important and undertaken responsibly.
-Those institutions who have taken an open stance have not been aggressively targeted, on the contrary, shining a light on this area shows that institutions are carrying out credible, well regulated research that they can be proud of.
+Over the past ten years, we have seen time and again that proactive communications on the use of animals in research have built public confidence, taken ground away from the extremists, and allowed people to understand that research on animals is both important and undertaken responsibly.
+Those institutions that have taken an open stance have not been aggressively targeted, on the contrary, shining a light on this area shows that institutions are carrying out credible, well-regulated research that they can be proud of.

 But there is still a great deal of work to be done.
 The research undertaken with members of the public that was instrumental in drafting the Concordat – the Public Dialogue – showed that most people broadly accepted the use of animals in research because of the benefits it brought.
 This was despite having little idea how animal research was regulated and believing that most research was undertaken to test cosmetics.
 The Dialogue showed a clear need for more effective communication around the use of animals in research; to address the myths and build understanding.